luisfeliz79/AzureContrib/networking/AI-services-private-endpoints/testing/README.md

     terraform apply "my.plan"
     ```

 3. After the resources are created, you can check the Azure portal to see the AI Services instance and the cognitive service accounts.
+    - Confirm the DeployIfNotExist policies have been applied.
+The easiest way to do this is to check the Resource Group > Deployments section.
+    - Once the policies have been applied:
         - Check the Private endpoints created for each service
         - Validate the DNS configuration for the private endpoints.

 4. To clean up the resources, run:
     ```bash